ethanchongus/IT204F-justinbieber/README.md

 IT204F-justinbieber

-this github repo is for students of NYP PFP doing thier project work
+this github repo is for students of NYP PFP doing their project work